sorydima/sorydima/README.md

 - Email: [My Email Address](mailto:sorydima@marinchik.ink)

 Thank you for visiting my GitHub profile!
 I look forward to engaging with the community and contributing to innovative projects.

+Thanks for visiting my GitHub profile!
+I look forward to building a future that is open, secure and fair — for everyone.

+© 2025 Dmitry O. Sorokin · All rights reserved.
+Trademark REChain® is registered.